-Cum Laude 3.500-3.749 cumulative and OBU GPAs Magna Cum Laude 3.750-3.949 cumulative and OBU GPAs Summa Cum Laude 3.950 or higher cumulative and OBU GPAs
+Cum Laude Magna Cum Laude 3.750-3.949 cumulative and OBU GPAs Summa Cum Laude 3.950 or higher cumulative and OBU GPAs

 May Commencement participants who complete degree requirements the previous August or December are recognized based on their final GPAs.
 Students who will complete degree requirements at the end of the spring semester are recognized at the May ceremony based on their GPAs at the end of the previous fall term.